Out on the Blue: 6 Cool Boating Experiences at Four Seasons

 Autumn is the best time to explore Beijing, with comfortably cool weather for climbing suburban mountains or people-watching in an outdoor café.
 The city’s countless attractions include Ditan Park, the Confucian Temple, the Guozijian Museum and, of course, the Great Wall.

 From late September to early November is an especially good time to visit, when you can see the iconic landmark framed by rich autumn hues.
-Four Seasons Hotel Beijing offers two exceptional ways to see the well-preserved Mutianyu section of the Great Wall.
+Four Seasons Hotel Beijing offers an exceptional way to see the well-preserved Mutianyu section of the Great Wall.
 Let the Hotel arrange for a private car to take you to Mutianyu and embark on a private guided tour of the incredibly well-preserved section that was originally built in the Northern Qi Dynasty (AD 550–557) but then rebuilt during the Ming Dynasty (AD 1368–1644) to strengthen its defensive potential.
 During the fall, the surrounding forest-covered mountains turn shades of red and gold.
-For a bird’s-eye view of it all, the Hotel can also arrange for a private helicopter experience.
-This adventure begins with a ride to Mutianyu in a private limousine, catered food and snacks, and a breathtaking 15-minute aerial tour of the Great Wall.
-Afterwards, set out on a hike with an expert guide to take in the wall’s history and architecture up close.
+The Hotel also offers access to all the main historical sites in the city, including a day-long private tour of Tiananmen Square, the Forbidden City and the Temple of Heaven.

 Get a new perspective in Beijing